Do you have a question? Please check if it's already answered below.

 Everybody can be a changemaker!
 A good place to start is by looking at this video.
 In this video you can see step by step how to become a changemaker.

 Great that you want to do a project and become a changemaker!
-Take a look at the different pages on this platform and get inspired by the icons.
+Take a look at the different pages on this platform and get inspired by our changemakers.
 By filling out this form you can inform us that you are interested in receiving support of KidsRights.
 We will then inform you when there is a call for application of support.
 The first step is that KidsRights will support you in developing a good project plan and completing your project.
 When you completed these steps successfully there is a possibility that KidsRights can support your financially for a second project.